albertofilice/rhacm-gitops/README.md

             cluster.open-cluster-management.io/placement: wordpress-chart-dependency-placement
         requeueAfterSeconds: 180
   template:
-    # name is autogenerated and contains the cluster name present in RHACM "{{name}}" in order to avoid duplicate applications.
-For example "wordpress-chart-dependency-local-cluster"
+    # name is autogenerated and contains the cluster name present in RHACM "name" in order to avoid duplicate applications.
+For example, "wordpress-chart-dependency-local-cluster."
     metadata:
       name: wordpress-chart-dependency-{{name}}
       labels:
         velero.io/exclude-from-backup: "true"
     spec:
-      # Targer of the installation, the server is a system variable and provides the API url, e.g. "https://api.cluster.example.com:6443"
+      # Targer of the installation, the server is a system variable and provides the API url, for example, "https://api.cluster.example.com:6443"
       destination:
         namespace: wordpress-chart-dependency
         server: "{{server}}"